PoliteGirl/question/README.md

 * Get - Read

 Here is a simple description of all: POST is always for creating a resource ( does not matter if it was duplicated ) PUT is for checking if resource exists then update, else create new resource.
 PATCH is always for updating a resource.

+### Q : What is the difference between PUT and POST?
+A : Answer: PUT is used to update a resource or create it if it doesn't exist, typically updating the entire resource.
+POST is used to create a new resource or submit data for processing.

+### Q : Explain the term "Idempotent" in the context of HTTP methods.
+A : Answer: An HTTP method is considered idempotent if making the same request multiple times has the same result as making it once.
+GET, PUT, and DELETE are idempotent, while POST is not.

+### Q : What is the difference between stateful and stateless communication?
+A : Stateless communication means each request from a client to a server is independent and contains all the information needed.
+In stateful communication, the server retains the client's state across requests.

+### Q : Explain the purpose of the OPTIONS HTTP method.
+A : The OPTIONS method is used to describe the communication options for the target resource.
+It can be used to retrieve the allowed methods, headers, or other meta-information about a resource.

+### Q : Explain the concept of content negotiation.
+Content negotiation is the process of selecting the best representation for a resource based on the client's preferences.
+It involves the Accept and Content-Type headers in the HTTP request and response.

+### Q: status code
+* 200 OK= success
+* 201 Created = A new resource has been created
+* 400 Bad Request: The request could not be understood or was missing required parameters.
+* 401 Unauthorized: Authentication is required, and the provided credentials are invalid.
+* 403 Forbidden: The server understood the request but refuses to authorize it.
+* 404 Not Found: The requested resource could not be found on the server.
+* 405 Method Not Allowed: The request method (GET, POST, etc.) is not supported for the specified resource.
+* 500 Internal Server Error: A generic error message indicating that something went wrong on the server.
+* 502 Bad Gateway: The server, while acting as a gateway, received an invalid response from an upstream server.
+* 503 Service Unavailable: The server is currently unable to handle the request due to temporary overloading or maintenance.

+### Q : What is GraphQL?
+A: GraphQL is a query language and runtime for APIs developed by Facebook.
+It allows clients to request only the data they need and receive a structured response.

+### Q : How does GraphQL differ from REST?
+A: GraphQL allows clients to specify the shape and structure of the response, enabling more efficient and flexible data retrieval compared to the fixed structure of REST.

+### Q : How does GraphQL handle versioning?
+A: GraphQL itself does not enforce versioning.
+Instead, it allows clients to request only the specific fields they need, reducing the impact of changes.
+Some APIs use versioning in the URL or headers if needed.

+### Q : Explain the concept of a subscription in GraphQL.
+A: Subscriptions in GraphQL enable real-time data updates.
+Clients can subscribe to specific events, and the server pushes updates to the subscribed clients when those events occur.